sst-inc/help/README.md

 Instead, this happened: **explanation**
 ```

-Include any files or images that helps describe your issue
+> Note: Include any files or images that helps describe your issue

 5. Post your issue